QTM 305What can Women do in Christian Ministry

 Secondary-matter safeguard [I]: This audit treats role configuration as a secondary matter of church order, not a primary gospel boundary.
 Paul puts the death, burial, and resurrection of Christ as “of first importance” (1 Corinthians 15:3–4 [E]).

-The Egalitarian build (UMC, AoG) runs on the premise that the New Covenant does a system restore to pre-Fall mutuality.
-Spiritual gifting—validated by the Spirit—is the primary credential for office; biological hardware isn't the gate [I].
-These denominations still have polity; they just don't gender-gate the offices [I].
+The Egalitarian view (UMC, AoG) holds that the New Covenant restores something like pre-Fall mutuality.
+Spiritual gifting—confirmed by the Spirit—is the main basis for office; being male or female is not the deciding factor [I].
+These traditions still have church structure; they just do not limit offices by gender [I].

 - Genesis 1:27–28 [E] / Genesis 3:16 [E]:

-The Logic: This is the Pentecost Protocol.
-The Spirit’s arrival fundamentally reconfigures access to spiritual authority.
-If the Spirit empowers a "daughter" to prophesy (high-level speech act), the system has to allow her to hold the office that goes with that gift [I]. - 1 Corinthians 11:5 [E]: “But every woman who prays or prophesies with her head uncovered dishonors her head…”
+The Logic: At Pentecost the Spirit is poured out on all.
+If the Spirit empowers a "daughter" to prophesy, Egalitarians say she should be able to hold the role that goes with that gift [I]. - 1 Corinthians 11:5 [E]: “But every woman who prays or prophesies with her head uncovered dishonors her head…”

-The Logic: This is a Prophecy Precedent.
-If Paul meant a universal mute on women in the assembly (1 Tim 2:12), he wouldn't give configuration rules for how they pray and prophesy.
-So we have a Permission Protocol running alongside the restriction text [I]. - Galatians 3:28 [E]: "There is neither Jew nor Gentile... nor is there male and female, for you are all one in Christ Jesus."
+Logic: If Paul meant women must never speak in the assembly (1 Tim 2:12), why would he give rules for how they pray and prophesy?
+So there is permission running alongside the restriction [I]. - Galatians 3:28 [E]: "There is neither Jew nor Gentile... nor is there male and female, for you are all one in Christ Jesus."

-The Logic: This is the Master Code.
-Complementarians limit it to salvation status [I]; Egalitarians say its logic has role implications as the new-creation community matures [I]. - 1 Peter 2:9 [E]: “But you are a chosen race, a royal priesthood…”
+Logic: Egalitarians say this verse applies to roles as well as salvation.
+Complementarians limit it to salvation status [I]; Egalitarians say it has role implications as the church matures [I]. - 1 Peter 2:9 [E]: “But you are a chosen race, a royal priesthood…”

 Phoebe & Junia: Phoebe is listed as diakonos and Junia as “prominent among the apostles,” proving women held authoritative offices [I].

-The Priscilla Example: In Acts 18:26, Priscilla (named first) corrects the theology of a prominent male teacher.
-If 1 Timothy 2:12 were a universal spec, this would be a system error; instead it's recorded positively [I].
+Priscilla: In Acts 18:26, Priscilla (named first) corrects the theology of a prominent male teacher.
+If 1 Timothy 2:12 were a universal rule, this would be a problem; instead it is recorded positively [I].

 The Miriam Precedent: Micah 6:4 [E] states: "I sent Moses to lead you, also Aaron and Miriam."
 God Himself classifies a woman as a primary leader of the Exodus alongside the High Priest.
 This is a direct divine statement about leadership structure, not a narrative inference [I].

-The Mary Magdalene Example: In John 20:17–18 [E], Mary Magdalene functions as an Apostle to the Apostles [C].
-Furthermore, Matthew 28:10 [E] records a direct command from Jesus: "Go and tell my brothers to go to Galilee."
-This is an imperative to deliver a doctrinal/historical message to the future leaders of the Church [I].
+Mary Magdalene: In John 20:17–18 [E], Mary Magdalene is sent to tell the apostles the good news [C].
+Matthew 28:10 [E] records Jesus telling the women: "Go and tell my brothers to go to Galilee."
+So women are given the role of delivering the message to the future leaders of the church [I].

 4.3 The Reasoning